Syosset product Vito Arujau wins NCAA wrestling title for Cornell

 Arujau got off to a quick start, scoring a takedown on the highly accomplished Bravo-Young about 40 seconds into the first period.
 Arujau’s quickness was a superb asset.

-After Bravo-Young made an escape, Arujau made another immediate takedown and led 4-1 at the end of the first and never was really threatened after he ran the score to 8-2 at the end of the second.
-Bravo-Young had a 56-match winning streak heading into the tournament.
+After Bravo-Young made an escape, Arujau made another immediate takedown, led 4-1 at the end of the first and never was really threatened after he ran the score to 8-2 at the end of the second.

+Wrestling for Syosset, Arujau finished his high school career with a Long Island-record 174 consecutive victories and a 216-1 career mark.
+He won 24 tournament titles, including a Nassau-record five county crowns and four state championships.

-A two-time All-American, Arujau has finished fourth and third at the nationals in his first two seasons at 125 pounds.
-Arujau was 22-1 this season going into the tournament.
+A two-time All-American, Arujau finished fourth and third at the nationals in his first two seasons at 125 pounds.
+He brought a 22-1 record into this season’s tournament.

-Said Arujau when asked first about going up a weight class for this season and all that entails: “Don’t forget to enjoy what you are doing.
+When asked about going up a weight class for this season and all that entails, he said: “Don’t forget to enjoy what you are doing.
 I love this.”